MatrixMike/ical-rs/README.md

 ### LineReader

 This is a very low level parser.
-It clean the empty lines and unfold them.
+It cleans the empty lines and unfolds them.

-It work for both the Vcard and Ical format.
+It works for both the Vcard and Ical format.

 #### Example: